College Department Chair Handbook Updated July 2018

 - Work on any changes to the major or minor - major changes should be approved by the February faculty meeting (see C&D memo).

 - Registration for winter term opens.

-- Staff Parents Weekend events.
+- Staff Parents and Family Weekend events.

 - Approve applications for students studying abroad in winter term (see International Education website for deadline).